topas-editor extension

 - Either of these processes should also install the "Commands" extension from Alexander to support the TOPAS menus.
 If this doesn't happen, install Commands directly by clicking on the extensions icon (4+1 small squares) and typing "Commands" in the search window.
 It should appear as the top entry of three extensions with this name.
 The icon is a blue triange in a black circle with a blue outline.
 The full publisher.name is usernamehw.commands@1.14.1.

 - Set up the TOPAS menus for the Commands extension to access.
 In an VS Code window type shift-ctrl-p to bring up the command palette.
-Start typing "Topas menu setup" then select and execute the command.
+Start typing "Topas menu setup" then select and execute the command suggested.
 C:\user\username\Appdata\Roaming\Code\User\settings.json should be automatically updated by adding the contents of johnsoevans\topas-editor\assets\topas-editor_settings.json .
-This could overwrite settings from other extensions, so a settings.json.backup is made.
+This could overwrite settings from other extensions, so a settings.json.backup file is created.
 You'll also be prompted to select the main TOPAS directory (which sets the TOPAS_DIR environment variable).
 If the setup doesn't work try one of the steps below.
-None of this has been properly tested.
+None of this has been fully tested.

 - If you don't see the TOPAS menus, the setup may have failed and you need to set the TOPAS menus up by hand.
 Try:

 a.
 EITHER: Add the contents of topas-editor\assets\topas-editor_settings.json to C:\user\username\Appdata\Roaming\Code\User\settings.json.
 One way is to click on Commands' "arrow in circle" icon.
 Then click on the settings cog at the top.
 Then click on the blue text "Edit in settings.json" that appears in the main screen.
-Add the contents of topas-editor\assets\settings.json , taking care not to overwrite settings of other commands.
+Add the contents of topas-editor\assets\settings.json, taking care not to overwrite settings of other commands.

 b.
 OR: If you don't have any other extension settings in settings.json, you can directly copy topas-editor\assets\topas-editor_settings.json directly to C:\Users\username\AppData\Roaming\Code\User\settings.json.